inmve/vibe-check/README.md

-# 🚨 Is ai dumb for me or for everyone?
+# 🚨 Is it dumb just for me or for everyone?

 ## Having issues with AI coding tools right now?